calaldees/teachingWorkshops/teacherEducation/_interviews.md

 * How comfortable are you, in general, with dealing with differences of opinion and disagreement?
 Can you provide a work-related example that illustrates your comfort level?

+### Rubric 2022 - 2023

+A

+Subject Knowledge Enthusiasm/

+Development

+Excellent breadth and (some) depth of many topics on Subject Knowledge Audit.

+Participates in wider subject/field of education: work in schools, members of subject associations, etc.

+Good general breadth or depth of key subject topics.
+Shares some current knowledge of new ideas/trends/authors in either the subject discipline and/or or education pedagogy more widely.

+Completed Subject Knowledge Audit, shows some areas of knowledge in the subject discipline (usually what has been studied previously).

+Aware of some strategies for to how they will develop own knowledge further

+No subject audit completed

+Little enthusiasm or strategies for developing own subject knowledge further

+B

+Child Centred Approach

+Demonstrates clear knowledge of how to keep both children and self safe in a school context

+Is excited about the idea of working with children and young people

+NB – Has had formal training

+Is aware of the concept of child protection and can share some contextualised views/ideas /initial research on the subject

+Is interested in how to bring the curriculum alive to engage pupils

+Expresses the importance of the need to support young people and shares their own ideas on how this could be done

+Some reference to pupils and desire to be in the classroom, more than just imparting knowledge

+Has difficulty in expressing concern for young people and/or identifying potential issues young people may face

+Motivation to teach centres entirely on own desire to impart knowledge to pupils

+C

+Resilience, Dedication and Sense of Purpose

+Proven ability to manage and recover from stressful/adverse challenges or situations.

+Aware course is challenging but has determined and realistic approach to training to teach and a sense of purpose.

+Explains knowledge of how to work under pressure.

+Shows an understanding of the demands of the year ahead and explains some strategies about how they will take responsibility and manage their time/wellbeing etc. Has a sense of purpose.

+Demonstrates some ability to adapt to potentially stressful situations and/or intense workload.
+Understands that own actions will have consequences.
+Developing a sense of purpose.

+Has difficulty in explaining how they have: managed stressful situations, heavy workloads, come up with solutions to difficult problems and kept going.
+Has no or highly incoherent sense of purpose.

+D

+Creative and Critical Thinking

+Original/critical analysis of issues/experience

+In Lesson Planning Task candidate may: think of an impressive original topic, come up with multiple strong ideas/strategies.
+In discussion, they may adapt someone else’s idea and add clear improvements, and challenge or take risks in order to improve the impact of the lesson plan.

+Perceptive analysis of issues/experience

+In Lesson Planning Task candidate may in discussion:  contribute a range of good ideas to the outcome of the task, ask or be able to answer curious questions and will easily be able to adapt to suggested changes.

+Some relevant analysis of issues and experience

+In Lesson Planning Task candidate may in discussion: contribute one or two ideas, challenge or add improvement suggestions, be able to talk about their plan with some enthusiasm.

+Has difficulty in finding relevant points/makes inappropriate points

+Has little/no suggestions for adaptation or improvement of the Lesson Planning Task.
+Lacks enthusiasm for what they have planned.

+E

+Reflective (in Response to Feedback)

+Demonstrates ability to identify critical learning points from a task/experience on their own.
+In response to feedback can precisely explain how their actions/understanding can change as a result.

+Demonstrates ability to identify some key points from a task/experience with some guidance.
+In response to feedback, can explain one or two strategies they think will improve their actions/understanding.

+Demonstrates ability to identify one or two key learning points after focused questioning/guidance.
+In response to feedback, will positively agree to improve generally.

+Demonstrates difficulty in identifying learning points despite focused questioning/guidance.
+Alternatively may excessively question or disagree with feedback received and challenge the need to improve their actions/understanding